norman/ambry/README.md

 ## A Brief Example

-### Setup
+### Setup for Rails

-Initialize Prequel by instantiating an adapter.
-For Rails, this could go in a `config/initializers/prequel.rb`.
+Prequel comes with a Rails generator that sets up an initializer and a YAML database.
+Simple run:

+    rails generate prequel

+and it will add the following files:

+    # db/prequel.yml (a blank file)

+    # config/initializers/prequel.rb:
     require "prequel/adapters/yaml"
-    Prequel::Adapters::YAML.new(Rails.root.join("db", "prequel.yaml")
+    require "prequel/active_model"
+    Prequel::Adapters::YAML.new :file => Rails.root.join('db', 'prequel.yml')

 Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with the `field` method.
 The first field declared will be behave as the "primary key," and it's up to you to ensure that it's unique.

-    class Person
+    class Country
       extend Prequel::Model
-      field :name, :email
+      field :tld, :name
     end

-Build your "database" in a seed script and then treat Prequel models as read-only in your application.
+Seed your "database" in a seed script (for Rails this is db/seeds.rb) and then treat Prequel models as read-only in your application.

-    Person.create :name => "Moe Howard", :email => "moe@3stooges.com"
-    Person.create :name => "Larry Fine", :email => "larry@3stooges.com"
+    Country.create! :tld => "AR", :name => "Argentina"
+    Country.create! :tld => "CA", :name => "Canada"
+    Country.create! :tld => "JP", :name => "Japan"
     adapter.save_database